 1961: Murder She Said.

 Based on Christie's novel "4:50 From Paddington", this 1961 film featured Margaret Rutherford as Miss Marple - her first of several films where she played that character.
-The original Fontana Books tie-in was published in 1961 and was priced 3/6.
-The price was lowered to 2/6 on later printings.
+The original Fontana Books tie-in was published in 1961 and was priced 2/6.
+The price was increased to 3/6 on later printings consistent with Fontana's overall price increase by 1962.
 The correct first state is still quite common & a very good copy is worth up to £20.

 In the USA, the book had originally been published under the title "What Mrs. McGillicuddy Saw!".
 A film tie-in was also released in 1961 in the States by Pocket Books Cardinal imprint, # C-318.
 This paperback is quite common and a very good copy is worth $10 US.